JLin-code/New-Paltz-Hackathon-2025/README.md

-# Laundry Tracker - New Paltz Hackathon 2025
+# New Paltz Laundry Management - New Paltz Hackathon 2025

 ## What is this?